storytellingron/ForTheLordRPG-DarkAges/index.md

   - Used to negate grievous wounds

 ---
+### Blessing Upgrades

+**Faith Points (Spirit)**
+Faith Points are gained as DRs for each intense encounter and for each new day (a long period of rest or peace).
+When used, Faith DRs are **added together** rather than keeping the highest die.
+These are for Holy Warriors, Clergy and Nuns.
+Others may gain this skill as they roleplay their faith.

+**Gain a New Blessing**
+Gaining a new Blessing costs Glory Points equal to the total number of Blessings the character will have after gaining it.
+Blessings are generally gained between missions during rest, prayer, or meditation, often at a church or monastery.
+Roleplaying this process is encouraged.
+See Power of Faith for class blessings.

 ### Very Helpful Aid
 A specialized universal Aid skill using the most appropriate Trait.
 The resulting DRR grants DRs to the aided character.
 The helper must possess basic knowledge relevant to the task and/or skill aiding.

 ---